 Amazon no doubt will benefit from New York City’s deep resources in creative services, advertising, media, and retail.
 New York has much to teach Amazon about selling real stuff in real stores to real people passing by.
-Among its first forays into physical stores, Amazon’s 4-Star store in SoHo looks like a popup where everything fell off a truck, no better than the Amazon Fresh pickup sites the company has rolled out in Seattle.
+Amazon’s 4-Star store in SoHo looks like a popup where everything fell off a truck.
+Amazon Fresh sites in Seattle, where people can pick up groceries and prepared food ordered online, are lifeless.

 NYC’s Amazon ask

 New Yorkers should not forget that it is in Amazon’s interest to be thought a good corporate citizen.
-Though Jeff Bezos, the company’s founder, is a cutthroat competitor and a bully at times, he believes himself to be a missionary and that his “everything store” makes the world a better place.
+Though Jeff Bezos, the company’s founder, is a bully and a cutthroat competitor seemingly inured to the collateral damage caused by Amazon’s anti-competitive behavior, he believes himself to be a missionary and that his “everything store” makes the world a better place.
 His position may be deemed delusional, as are the do-gooder proclamations of once-admired tech companies now hoisted on their own petards by privacy violations, security breaches, and relentless exploitation of personal data.

-New York could learn a few things by looking at the wide ranging qualities that Amazon sought in its competition brief: many deal with quality of life.
-Amazon defined its quest for a good place to do business broadly.
-What little leaked out about the bids during the competition process suggested that the company took the criteria seriously, since many cities found themselves wanting—especially in transit access, quality of local universities, recreational and cultural amenities, and the nurturing of a diverse local workforce—all elements of well-being and economic health that many states and localities have chopped—in the interests of luring businesses interested only in lowering costs to themselves.
+New York could find common ground with Amazon by looking at the wide ranging qualities that the company sought in its competition brief.
+Amazon defined its quest for a good place to do business broadly, with a major focus on quality of life.
+What little leaked out about the bids during the competition process suggested that the company took the criteria seriously, since many cities found themselves wanting—especially in transit access, quality of local universities, recreational and cultural amenities, and the nurturing of a diverse local workforce.
+These are elements of well-being and economic health that many states and localities have chopped, supposedly in the interests of luring businesses interested only in lowering costs to themselves.

-Amazon has shown it was well acquainted with what it takes to truly create a healthy urban economy—and if it wasn’t, it is now.
-It can be expected to help shore up the city’s diverse advantages.
+Amazon has shown it was well acquainted with what it takes to truly create a healthy urban economy.
+Common ground could be found in shoring up the city’s diverse advantages.
 After all, Bezos, a New Yorker before he founded Amazon, chose Seattle in no small part because it had nurtured—not purchased from elsewhere using incentives—among the world’s most influential companies, from Boeing to Nordstrom, from Costco to Starbucks, and from Microsoft to global health.